prismyland/prismy/readme.md

 )
 ```

-Moreover, you can use Async selector!
+Moreover, you can use Async selectors!
-Prismy understands async selector out of the box.
+Prismy understands async selectors out of the box.
 It will resolve all selectors right before executing handler.

 ```ts